 How Do I Make a Will?

 You can make a will yourself, or you can have a lawyer make one for you.
 After the will is made, you sign and two witnesses sign it to make it legal.
 Learn details about How to Write a Will.
-And learn much more about wills on the Wills section of Nolo.com.
+And learn much more about wills on Nolo's Wills section.